Dingyun-Huang/pyopsin/README.md

 Usage
 -----

-Here's an example of how to use the PyOPSIN to generate an IUPAC name for a molecule:
+Here's an example of how to use the PyOPSIN to generate SMILES string using the IUPAC name for a molecule:
 ```python
 from pyopsin.pyopsin import PyOpsin